 When flight mode is activated, Bluetooth® is turned off.
 The hearing aid will still be working.
-Pressing the push button on one hearing aid will activate flight mode on both hearing aids.
+Pressing the push button on one hearning aid will activate flight mode on both hearing aids.

-The LED will flash green, red, red a few times.
+The LED will blink green, red, and red a few times.
 This confirms that flight mode is activated.

 To activate and deactivate Press the push button for at least 7 seconds.
-A jingle confirms your action.
+An audible jingle confirms your action.